 The Advisor, subject to the oversight of the Board, provides an investment management program for the Fund and manages the investment of the Fund's assets.
 Pursuant to an investment advisory agreement between the Trust and the Advisor, the Advisor is entitled to receive an annual advisory fee of 0.60% based on the average daily net assets of the Fund.
-For the most recent fiscal year, the Fund paid the Advisor 0% after waiver/reimbursement based on its average daily net assets.
+For the most recent fiscal year, the Fund paid the Advisor a fee of 0.57% after waiver/reimbursement based on its average daily net assets.